 - a brief oral presentation by the candidate on a subject chosen by the panel

 The students shall be assessed at the final examination in consecutive and/or simultaneous modes of interpreting according to their combination; AB, ABC, AB (con)C; ACC.

 In order to be awarded the EMCI certificate, candidates shall be required to pass all examinations for each language pair at one and the same session.
 However, candidates who do not achieve a pass in interpretation from additional C languages or into their B language in an ABC combination may be awarded a degree with an ACC combination.
 The EMCI certificate shall clearly state the language combination for which it has been awarded.

 The examinations shall comprise speeches on a variety of subjects in different registers.
 The speeches shall be prepared to a standard commonly encountered by professional interpreters and delivered as if impromptu by practised speakers.

-Speeches will be approximately 5-7 minutes for consecutive interpretation and 10-15 minutes for simultaneous; their length shall be consistent for all candidates within one and the same training programme and examination session.
+Speeches will be approximately 5-7 minutes for consecutive interpretation and 10-15 minutes for simultaneous; their length shall be consistent for all candidates within one and the same training course and examination session.

-Candidates shall be assessed on the mastery of their interpreting skills, using the criteria defined in the present Core Curriculum (sections II.3 and II.4).
+Candidates shall be assessed on the mastery of their interpreting skills, using the criteria defined in the present Core Curriculum (sections 3.3 and 3.4).
 They shall demonstrate sufficient competence to be able to join a team of professional conference interpreters.